eigentaylor/eigentaylor.github.io/_previews/2026-07-24-runoff-accuracy.md

   Election accuracy (VSE) by voting method. <a href="https://www.starvoting.org/faq">Source</a>.
 </div>

 I should make it clear that Ranked-Choice Voting has very poor VSE, which is consistent with its poor design and mechanism<d-footnote>Including the spoiler effect and vote splitting.
 RCV does not deliver on its promises, plain and simple.
-(See p.314 of <d-cite key="wolk2023starVoting"></d-cite>)</d-footnote> (which, funny enough, ends up achieving worse outcomes from its far greater logistical complexity and cost compared to Condorcet methods, which can be counted at the local precincts).
+(See p.314 of <d-cite key="wolk2023starVoting"></d-cite>)</d-footnote> (which, funnily enough, ends up achieving worse outcomes from its far greater logistical complexity and cost compared to Condorcet methods, which can be counted at the local precincts).
 Although RCV is technically a serious contender in the reform space, it is not a serious consideration by organizations like the Equal Vote Coalition, Center for Election Science, and Better Choices for Democracy.
 [People who do the math don't support RCV](../ditch-rcv/), so this post is focused more on STAR and Approval.
 It is included in the early cells of the notebook to show consistency with the original VSE code, but not focused on here.

 The Equal Vote Coalition supports three systems, which all have high VSE: STAR, Condorcet<d-footnote>Technically, they champion their particular flavor of Condorcet, "Ranked Robin", but the differences are minor and not relevant to this discussion.
 In what follows, we will focus on the Schulze method, which is particularly robust and used in a number of organizations for their internal elections.</d-footnote>, and Approval.
 My numbers are slightly lower than those reported by Jameson Quinn<d-cite key="quinn2017vseSummary"></d-cite>, but his report was nearly 10 years ago, so I will report the approximate numbers I got by copying the code as it is in the electionscience Github repository: